Peat

 Two different answers exist to this question: 10.7% and 4.9%.
 If we refer to a bog as a peat deposit, then those occupy 10% of the territory of Latvia.
 These areas are researched in details from the view of peat resources and data on those is summarized in the voluminous Peat Fund (1980).
 If we talk about areas with vegetation typical to bogs, then they, probably, cover 4.9% of Latvia's territory.
 Unfortunately, the areas that are covered with vegetation typical to bogs are not mapped separately.
 Bog area of 4.9% obtained from the Peat Fund data from 1980, taking into account only those territories, whose surface is covered with typical bog landscape.
 However, since the Peat fund was published, the situation has changed significantly.
 Many transition bogs have become raised bogs, many drainage system does not work anymore, facilitating the paludification of new territories.
 To find out how big is the Latvia's part that is covered by bogs, it would be necessary to carry out detailed mapping of bog habitat.

 In Latvia, around 9600 peat deposits have been studied.
-Almost every parish has bigger or smaller bog, which you can see on this map .
+Almost every parish has bigger or smaller bog, which you can see HERE (the subsurface information system maintained by LVGMC, in Latvian).

 purvu_karte.jpg (235,30 KB)